 For programme aims and learning outcomes please see the programmes specification for each subject below.
 Please note that outcomes will depend on your specific module selection:

-Linguistics at Kent was ranked 4th for graduate prospects and scored 91% overall in The Complete University Guide 2022.
+Linguistics at Kent was ranked 4th for student satisfaction and 11th for graduate prospects in The Complete University Guide 2023.

-Of final-year English Language/Linguistics students who completed the National Student Survey 2021, 88% were satisfied with the quality of teaching on their course.
+Of English Language/Linguistics students who completed the National Student Survey 2022, 84% were satisfied with the overall quality of their course.

 The programme prepares you for a wide range of careers in areas including: